idleclicker/code-monkey-meta/rules/era.md

 Another question to consider, do we make upgrades cheaper over time, more expensive or the same price?

+## Alternative Costs ##

+Flesh out a bit in the issues for the Github repo but, will we have alternative costs like people?
+This will allow for alternative units like ***projects*** completed, ***files/projects*** created and the like.

+Perhaps these will be used in upgrades and the like?

+## SLOC Containers ##

+This might make some sense in the earlier eras but given the fact that processing power and memory/space was very small, there might have to be a cost in holding SLOC and a build time to say build the project, via collecting the SLOCs and what not.

 Era 255: (Gates)
   SLOC Generators:
     NAND/NOR Gate 1 ( 10?-clicks )